tlswg/tls13-spec/draft-ietf-tls-tls13.md

-If the tickets are not self-contained but rather are database keys, and these PSKs are deleted upon use, then connections established using one PSK enjoy forward security with respect to other PSKs established on the same connection.
+If the tickets are not self-contained but rather are database keys, and these PSKs are deleted upon use, then connections established using one PSK enjoy forward security.
 This is a security advantage for all 0-RTT data and for PSK usage when PSK is used without DH.

-Because this mechanism requires sharing the session database between server nodes, it may be hard to achieve high rates of PSK and and 0-RTT success when compared with self-encrypted tickets which do not require consistent server-side storage for basic functionality but only for 0-RTT anti-replay.
+Because this mechanism requires sharing the session database between server nodes, in environments with multiple distributed servers it may be hard to achieve high rates of PSK 0-RTT success when compared with self-encrypted tickets which do not require consistent server-side storage for PSK-based session establishment but do require it for anti-replay if 0-RTT is allowed, as described below.

 ### Client Hello Recording

-An alternative form of anti-replay is to record each ClientHello or a unique value derived from the ClientHello and reject duplicates.
-However, recording all ClientHellos causes state to grow without bound, so in practice the server must instead record ClientHellos within a given time window based on the "obfuscated_ticket_age" value provided by the client.
+An alternative form of anti-replay is to record a unique value derived from the ClientHello (generally either the random value or the PSK binder) and reject duplicates.
+Recording all ClientHellos causes state to grow without bound.
+A server can instead record ClientHellos within a given time window and use the "obfuscated_ticket_age" to ensure that tickets aren't reused outside that window.

-In order to implement this mechanism, a server needs to store the following values, either locally or by encoding them in the ticket:

-- The time that the server generated the session ticket.
-- The estimated round trip time between the client and server;
+In order to implement this mechanism, a server needs to store the the time that the server generated the session ticket, offset by an estimate of the round trip time between client and server;
-  this can be estimated by measuring the time between sending the Finished message and receiving the first message in the client's second flight, or potentially using information from the operating system.
-- The "ticket_age_add" parameter from the NewSessionTicket message in which the ticket was established.
+this value can be encoded in the ticket, thus avoiding the need to keep state for each outstanding ticket.

 The server can determine the client's view of the age of the ticket by subtracting the ticket's "ticket_age_add value" from the